- Use resource sets to create a localized app.

 Keep in mind that the device you are testing may be significantly different from the devices available to consumers in other geographies.
 The locales available on your device may differ from those available on other devices.
 Also, the resolution and density of the device screen may differ, which could affect the display of strings and drawables in your UI.

-To change the locale on a device, use the Settings application (Home > Menu > Settings > Locale & text > Select locale).
+To change the locale or language on a device, use the Settings application.

 Testing on an Emulator

-For details about using the emulator, see See Android Emulator.
+For details about using the emulator, see Android Emulator.

 Creating and using a custom locale

 A "custom" locale is a language/region combination that the Android system image does not explicitly support.
-(For a list of supported locales in Android platforms see the Version Notes in the SDK tab).
-You can test how your application will run in a custom locale by creating a custom locale in the emulator.
+You can test how your application runs in a custom locale by creating a custom locale in the emulator.
 There are two ways to do this:

 - Use the Custom Locale application, which is accessible from the Application tab.
 (After you create a custom locale, switch to it by pressing and holding the locale name.)